One-photon measurement of two-photon entanglement

-Whether entanglement of a bipartite mixed state can be verified by performing a measurement on only one subsystem is an open question.

-We address this question and demonstrate that it is possible to verify entanglement in a bipartite mixed state by detecting only one subsystem.
-We choose a polarization entangled mixed state, which can be obtained by generalizing two Bell states.
-Based on a particular implementation of quantum interference \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA}, we perform an experiment in which the single-photon interference patterns generated by emissions from two identical twin photon sources contain the complete information about entanglement in a two-photon mixed state.
-Only one photon pair is produced in each detection run.
-We find that for certain choices of measurement bases, single-photon interference is possible only when the photon pair is entangled in polarization.
-It turns out that the interference visibility is linearly proportional to the concurrence, a widely used entanglement measure for qubits.
-In fact, even though each photon from a completely mixed (separable) two photon polarization state may be described by the same unpolarized state as each photon from a maximally entangled two-photon polarization state, these two scenarios can be distinguished in our experiment without coincidence detection or any post-selection.
+We address this question and demonstrate that it is possible to verify entanglement in a class of bipartite mixed states, encoded in the polarization of two photons, by detecting only one subsystem and ignoring the other.
+We perform an experiment in which the single-photon interference patterns generated by emissions from two identical twin photon sources contain the complete information about entanglement in a two-photon mixed state.
+Only one photon pair is produced in each detection run, therefore the protocol does not require more than one copy of the same state, instead it uses one copy of the state in a superposition.
+For certain choices of measurement bases, single-photon interference is possible only when the photon pair is entangled in polarization.
+The interference visibility is linearly proportional to the concurrence, a widely used entanglement measure for qubits.
+In fact, even though each photon from a completely mixed (separable) two photon polarization state is described by the same unpolarized state as each photon from a maximally entangled two-photon polarization state, these two scenarios can be distinguished in our experiment without coincidence detection or any post-selection.
+This experiment was performed simultaneously with the corresponding theoretical study \cite{pol-ent-theory}.

-We begin by giving a physical description of our entanglement verification scheme.
-(The full theoretical treatment is presented in a separate publication \cite{pol-ent-theory}.)